SoucupB/ReinforcementLearningEngine/README.md

 # Target commits

-More stronger trained bots for all the games are coming soon.
+More stronger trained bots for all the games are coming soon and maybe new strategy for training them.
 More responsive UI and win/lose message will be implemented.
 Clean out some of the duplicate code or the code that do not make to much sense!